cailloumajor/opcua-proxy/README.md

 #### Nodes container

-This format allows to collect tags from an OPC-UA container node which has [`HasComponent`][hascomponent] forward reference(s).
+This format allows to recursively collect tags from an OPC-UA container node which has [`HasComponent`][hascomponent] or [`Organizes`][organizes] forward reference(s).
 Each referenced node will be added to the tag set to monitor, with its [`DisplayName`][displayname] as tag name.
+In case of recursion, the tag name will be a chain of the `DisplayName`s, joined with dots.

 ```jsonc
 {